National Field of Honour: D'Urban Circle

-This plot contains the oldest graves in the National Field of Honour, those of soldiers who fought in campaigns in Canada and around the world as long ago as the 18th century.
-These include the Fenian Raids, the Napoleonic Wars, including the battle of Waterloo, and the War of 1812.
-These Veterans were originally interred at the Papineau Military Cemetery in downtown Montreal, which was used by British Forces from 1814 to 1869.
-That cemetery lay in the path now used by the access road for the Jacques Cartier Bridge.
-Relocating the remains of some 1,797 burials prior to the construction of the bridge in 1944, and preserving the headstones, was the most formidable single project in the history of the Last Post Fund.
-The first burials had taken place 130 years earlier.
-Identifying those interred proved difficult because of the poor state of the records and deterioration of the headstones.
-Fortunately, in May 1944, Sydney Ham voluntarily transcribed all of the information from the headstones and through long, difficult research compiled a comprehensive roster of those buried in the Papineau Cemetery.
-The magnitude of his contribution to preserving the memory of these Veterans' contributions to Canadian history cannot be overstated.
-During a five-day period, all the remains were exhumed and, together with the headstones now surrounding the circle, were transferred to the National Field of Honour with dignity and full military honours.
-The transfer was completed on July 21, 1944.
+This plot contains the oldest graves in the National Field of Honour, belonging to soldiers who fought in campaigns in Canada and around the world, dating back to the 18th century.
+These include the Fenian Raids, the Napoleonic Wars — including the Battle of Waterloo — and the War of 1812.
+These veterans were originally interred at the Papineau Military Cemetery in downtown Montreal, which was used by British forces from 1814 to 1869.

+The Papineau Cemetery was located along the route now occupied by the access road to the Jacques Cartier Bridge.
+Prior to the bridge’s construction in 1944, the Last Post Fund relocated approximately 1,797 burials, together with the existing headstones, to the National Field of Honour.
+Due to the poor condition of the records and the deterioration of the headstones, not all dates could be deciphered.

-At the center of this circle stands an obelisk dedicated to Sir Benjamin D'Urban, commander of the British Forces in North America who died in Canada in 1849.
-This General and colonial administrator is chiefly remembered for his frontier policy as governor in the Cape Colony (now in South Africa, where the city of Durban is named in his honour).
-As a soldier, D'Urban began his service in 1793 and fought in the Napoleonic Wars where he won distinction in the Peninsular War as a quartermaster general.
-The obelisk is the National Field of Honour's largest monument.
-It was erected by his former comrades to mark his grave at the Papineau Military Cemetery and moved here when that cemetery relocated in 1944.
+At the centre of this circle stands an obelisk dedicated to Sir Benjamin d’Urban, commander of British forces in North America, who died in Montreal, Canada in 1849.
+This general and colonial administrator is remembered for his frontier policy as governor of the Cape Colony (now in South Africa, where the city of Durban is named in his honour).
+As a soldier, d’Urban began his service in 1793 and fought in the Napoleonic Wars, where he gained distinction in the Peninsular War as Quartermaster General.

+The obelisk is the National Field of Honour’s largest monument.
+It was erected by Benjamin d'Urban's former comrades to mark his grave at the Papineau Military Cemetery and was moved to Pointe-Claire when the Papineau cemetery was relocated in 1944.

 Jewish Section and Monument

 This section of the National Field of Honour was consecrated in accordance with the tenets of the Jewish faith to permit Jewish veterans to be buried here.
-The monument is dedicated to the memory of Canadian and Allied Jewish Veterans who made the supreme sacrifice.
+A stone monument is dedicated to the memory of Canadian and Allied Jewish veterans who made the ultimate sacrifice.